Macron’s ship is taking water once again, but Le Pen gives him a hand

 New Far-Right Allies

 Yes, Marine Le Pen.
-We can rejoice in ideological progress, an ideological victory – she declared the revised bill was voted.
+We can rejoice in ideological progress, an ideological victory — she declared the revised bill was voted.
 What used to be just a part of her party’s platform, is now enshrined in French law.
-Still, as the Rassemblement national had already said that it would either abstain or vote against the measure, their final standing with Macron was a very unexpected move.
+Still, as the Rassemblement National had mentioned previously that it would either abstain or vote against the measure, their final standing with Macron was a very unexpected move.
 In this way, the toughened law, accepted already by the Senate, passed through the lower parliamentary house with 349 votes in favour and 186 against.
-And yet this unexpected alliance was not welcomed by everyone around Macron.
+And yet, this unexpected alliance was not welcomed by everyone around Macron.
 Aurélien Rousseau, the health minister, announced his resignation at the same moment as left-wing groups accused Macron of caving in to the extreme right.

 The new measure targets more than just criminals and undocumented migrants, like the previous one, the one rejected on 11 December did.